A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 MCPHERSON: OK.
 Here we go.

-that sound at the mall I hear?
-I heard that same busy sound last year.
-Shoppers are hopping and humming a tune.
-Happy holidays, and how do you do?
-What's that sound?
-It sounds like Christmastime.
-If you listen closely now, you'll hear it in the air.
-That's the sound of Christmas cheer.
-I hear it everywhere.
-What's that sound on the roof I hear?
-I heard that same pitter-pat last year.
-Jingling bells and big, black boots, a rattling chimney and 32 hooves.
-I hear that sound, make me feel so fine, sounds a little bit like Christmastime.
-(Singing) What's

-that sound down the road I hear?
-I heard that same ringing bell last year.
-Ringing that thing like he's leading a band trying to give a neighbor a helping hand.
-What's that sound?
-It sounds like Christmastime.
-What's that sound?
-It sounds like Christmastime.
-What's that sound?
-It sounds like Christmastime.

 GROSS: Oh, that was great.
 Thank you so much for performing for us in our studio.
 It's just been wonderful.
-I wish you all merry Christmas, a really happy and healthy 2019 and great musical things, too.
+I wish you all merry Christmas and great musical things, too.
+Thank you...

 MCPHERSON: Thank you, Terry.